rubenmromero/ec2-amis/README.md

 ## Configuration

-1. Download the project code in your favourite path:
+1. Clone the project in the path you want:

        $ git clone https://github.com/rubenmromero/ec2-amis.git

-2. If you want to schedule the periodic tool execution, copy the [ec2-amis](cron.d/ec2-amis) template to the `/etc/cron.d` directory and replace the existing `<tags>` with the appropiate values:
+2. If you want to schedule the periodic tool execution, copy the [`ec2-amis`](cron.d/ec2-amis) template to the `/etc/cron.d` directory and replace the existing `<tags>` by the appropriate values:

        # From the project root folder
        $ sudo cp cron.d/ec2-amis /etc/cron.d